dakofler/Compyute/README.md

 ## Installation

 All you need to use the library is to pip install the requirements (`pip install -r requirements.txt`).
-As of `CuPy` v13, it does not require a GPU toolkit to be installed, so `Compyute` can now be used on CPU-only machines also.
+As of `CuPy` v13, it does not require a GPU toolkit to be installed, so `Compyute` can now be used on CPU-only machines.
 If you want to make use of GPUs, make sure to install CUDA.

 ## The Toolbox